paolobellardone/fn-cf-demo/README.md

   * Create a new app to deploy functions into it
 3. fn deploy --app cfapp --local
   * Deploy the new app into the fn server
-4. fn inspect function cfapp cf
+4. Test the function
-  * Get the URL to invoke the function
+  * curl -X "POST" -H "Content-Type: application/json" --data @sample.payload.json http://localhost:8080/t/cfapp/cf

 ### ojetcfdemo